xyflow/react-flow-docs/docs/guides/state-management.md

 ## Create a Store

 Zustand lets us create a hook for accessing our store easily.
-We put our `nodes` and `edges` and the `onNodesChange`, `onEdgesChange` and `onConnect` functions in the store in order to get the basic interacity for our diagram.
+We put our `nodes` and `edges` and the `onNodesChange`, `onEdgesChange` and `onConnect` functions in the store in order to get the basic interactivity for our diagram.

 import CodeViewer from '/src/components/CodeViewer';
 const editorOptions = { editorHeight: 500, editorWidthPercentage: 45, wrapContent: true }